saj1th/saj1th.github.io/content/about.md

 [Solutions Architect](https://www.linkedin.com/in/saj1th/) at Databricks.

-Thinker, Solver, Hacker, Listener, Husband, Father.
 Originally from India, now in Vancouver.

-Passionate about distributed systems and all things data
+Passionate about all things data and distributed systems.

-Opinions expressed in this blog are my own and not necessarily those of my employer
+Opinions expressed in this blog are my own and not necessarily those of my employer.